• Skip to primary navigation

 Jump to Recipe Print Recipe

-Paneer coconut ladoo-an easy and delicious sweet
+Paneer coconut ladoo -an easy and delicious sweet made with cottage cheese and coconut

 Paneer Cococnut Ladoo- Raksha Bandhan is a special day or festival of India to celebrate the sacred relation of a brother and sister.It is celebrated by the sister tying a sacred thread or rakhi around the wrist of her brother and pray to God to protect him from all evil and give success in life and the brother promise to take care of his sisters.